Cristiano Ronaldo omitted from Portugal squad for upcoming friendlies

 "I believe in the words issue yesterday, not only because I defend the presumption of innocent as a basic principle of a state of law, but also because I have known Ronaldo for many years and I am a witness to his good character," said Gomes in a statement.

+"We believe we have the factual basis to ask the court to set aside the agreement so we can litigate ... for damages," Leslie Stovall, Mayorga's co-counsel, said at the news conference.

+Ronaldo hasn't played for Portugal since its defeat to Uruguay at the World Cup, missing games against Italy and Croatia in September.

-Ronaldo is next due to play for his club Juventus against Udinese on Saturday.
+He is next due to play for his club Juventus against Udinese on Saturday.
 He missed Tuesday's Champions League victory over Young Boys following his red card against Valencia.

 Related Content